- This post outlines APIs and concepts from the Privacy Sandbox proposals.

 - Privacy Budget

 Limit the total amount of potentially identifiable data that sites can access.
-Update APIs to reduce the amount of sensitive data revealed.
-Make access to sensitive data measurable.
+Update APIs to reduce the amount of potentially identifiable data revealed.
+Make access to potentially identifiable data measurable.

 - Willful IP Blindness